jordibares/houdini-guides-website/content/docs/collaborating/authoring/components/index.md

 `var example = true`.

-If you've got a longer block of code, you can indent with four spaces:
+If you've got a longer block of code, you can wrap them in 3 quotemarks like this:

 ````
 ```